hestiacp/hestiacp-docs/web/docs/user-guide/statistics.md

 To access the statistics, click the **<i class="fas fa-fw fa-chart-line"></i> Statistics** button in the top left.

-This page will show the current user's statistics, grouped per month.
+This page will show the current user’s statistics, grouped per month.
 Here are the available statistics:

 - Bandwidth usage
 - Assigned IP addresses